 Performance awards under the 2005 LTIP are earned by participants based on achievement of performance goals established by the Compensation Committee.
 The performance period relating to the performance awards is a three-fiscal-year period.
 The performance goals, including each performance metric, weighting of each metric, and award levels for each metric, for such awards are communicated to each participant and are based on various predetermined earnings metrics.
 The performance awards are earned based on achievement of predetermined earnings performance metrics at the end of the three-fiscal-year performance period, assuming continued employment, and after the Compensation Committee's consideration of the Company's performance relative to the performance of its peers.
 The performance awards range from 0 percent to 300 percent of the participant's salary based on their level in the Company and the level of achievement of each performance metric.
 However, the actual award payment will be adjusted, based on the Company's performance over a three-consecutive fiscal year measurement period, and any other factors as determined by the Compensation Committee.
-The actual award payment for the performance award component could double the individual's targeted award payment, if the Company achieves maximum performance in all of its performance metrics, subject to any adjustments as determined by the Compensation Committee.
-The performance awards are payable 50 percent in common stock or some combination of cash and common stock as determined by the Compensation Committee.
-For fiscal 2014, fiscal 2013, and fiscal 2012, compensation expense related to the performance awards was \$1.2 million, \$4.3 million, and \$6.3 million, net of capitalized compensation expense of \$0.1 million, \$0.2 million, and \$0.3 million, respectively.
+The actual award payment for the performance award component could double the individual's targeted award payment, if the Company achieves maximum performance in all of its performance metrics. subject to any adjustments as determined by the Compensation Committee.
+The performance awards have generally been paid 100 percent in cash but may be paid in some other combination of cash and common stock as determined by the Compensation Committee.
+In fiscal 2015, in lieu of a performance award, the Compensation Committee granted a restricted stock award and a choice award, each which will vest in full on the third anniversary of the grant date in an aggregate amount having a value at the time of grant equal to the participant's targeted performance award payment.
+For fiscal 2015, fiscal 2014, and fiscal 2013, compensation expense related to the performance awards was \$2.0 million, \$1.2 million, and \$4.3 million, net of capitalized compensation expense of less than \$0.1 million, \$0.1 million, and \$0.2 million, respectively.